Queen + Adam Lambert: Tours

 After their first performance in Kyiv in 2012, a Queen + Adam Lambert mini-tour followed with dates in Moscow, Wrocław, and London.
 In September 2013, they appeared as a headliner at the iHeartRadio Music Festival in Las Vegas.
 In March 2014, they announced a 19-date Queen + Adam Lambert North American tour in the summer of 2014, which was then extended to 24 dates.
 In May 2014, tour dates in Australia were also announced, followed by New Zealand.
 The band also performed in South Korea and Japan.
 The tour was then extended to 2015 with dates in Europe and the UK as well as South America.

 Queen + Adam Lambert 2016 Summer Festival Tour started on 20 May 2016 in Lisbon, Portugal and ended on 30 September 2016 in Bangkok, Thailand.

+On 12 September 2016, Queen + Adam Lambert performed at Tel Aviv's Yarkon Park as part of their summer Festival Tour.

 On 26 January 2017, a 26-date concert tour through North America was announced.
 The tour, which includes four dates in Canada, started on 23 June 2017 in Phoenix, Arizona and ended on 5 August 2017 in Houston, Texas.
 In April 2017, it was announced that the tour would be expanded to include 26 dates in Europe.
 Two months later, it was announced that the group would perform in New Zealand and Australia in February and March 2018.
 In February 2018, a second European leg was announced.

 On 3 December 2018, Queen + Adam Lambert announced a North American tour taking place from July to August 2019, called The Rhapsody Tour.
 On 7 April 2019 Queen + Adam Lambert announced they are bringing The Rhapsody Tour to Australia for 6 Stadium shows in February 2020 and on 8 April 2019 they announced 3 more shows in New Zealand.
 On 17 April 2019, four tour dates were announced for Japan in January 2020; Tokyo, Osaka and Nagoya.

-On March 31, 2020, Queen + Adam Lambert confirmed that their touring dates for their final leg in Europe planned for the year were postponed two times until 2022 because of the global COVID-19 pandemic.
+On 31 March 2020, Queen + Adam Lambert confirmed that their touring dates for their final leg in Europe planned for the year were postponed two times until 2022 because of the global COVID-19 pandemic.

 During the COVID-19 pandemic, May, Taylor and Lambert released "You Are the Champions" on 1 May 2020, with proceeds going to the COVID-19 Solidarity Response Fund.
-On 2 October 2020, Queen + Adam Lambert released the live album called: Live Around the World.
+On 2 October 2020, Queen + Adam Lambert released a live album called Live Around the World.